 Over the last two decades the use of mobile devices has grown rapidly across the globe.
 Cell phones, in particular, have grown to become an integral part of our lives.
+But what about the link between cell phone use and headaches?

 As of 2016, Statista estimated that about 63 percent of the world’s population owned and used a cell phone.
 The number of cell phone users in the world is predicted to pass the five billion mark by 2019.
 (1)